Request to postpone jury duty

 - Expectant mothers (submit a doctor's certificate)

 - Active, full-time law enforcement officers.
-This exemption does not include correction officers in Miami-Dade County.

 - Persons 70 years of age or older